 - Pay in cash whenever possible.

-- Give yourself time to think over a purchase.
+- Give yourself time to think about a purchase.

 - Allocate fun spending in your budget.

 I made sure to prioritize my savings every month.
-So, before paying for other obligations, I would first transfer the amount I committed to save in my savings account.
+So, before paying for other obligations, I would first transfer to my savings account the amount I committed to save.

-Another great trick to make saving a lot easier is by saving on autopilot.
-This way, you’ll always be saving money without you forgetting it.
+Another great trick to make saving a lot easier is to save on autopilot.
+This way, you’ll always be saving money without you forgetting to do it.
 Plus, it forces you to save money first, no matter what.

-So what happens when you automate your savings is that your bank transfers a pre-determined amount from your payroll or checking account to your high-yield savings accounts, where you enjoy a higher savings rate.
+When you automate your savingst your bank transfers a pre-determined amount from your payroll or checking account to your high-yield savings accounts, where you enjoy a higher savings rate.

 You can set the date of the transfer too.
 For instance, if you have a full-time job where you get paid monthly, you can have the savings transferred on your payday.
 You won’t have to withdraw the money and save it to another account.

-It works like a set-it-and-forget-it, so you’ll essentially save $100k if you do it this way.
+It works like a set-it-and-forget-it, so you’ll essentially save automatically if you do it this way.

-I always believe that one of the best investments you could make is by investing in yourself.
+I believe that one of the best investments you can make is investing in yourself.
 By this, I mean investing to upgrade your skills to make more money.
-You could invest in education to get a better job or get a promotion, or invest in learning new skills to earn an extra income.
+You could invest in education to get a better job, get a promotion, or invest in learning new skills to earn an extra income.

-You don’t have to spend thousands of dollars to be able to invest in yourself.
+You don’t have to spend thousands of dollars to invest in yourself.
 In fact, you can find free resources online and on YouTube.
 For affordable courses, Udemy is my favorite place online to find all sorts of courses to learn a new skill.